Olympic Stadium (Montreal): Background and architecture

 As early as 1963, Montreal Mayor Jean Drapeau sought to build a covered stadium in Montreal.
 A covered stadium was thought to be all but essential for Drapeau's other goal of bringing a Major League Baseball team to Montreal, given the cold weather that can affect the city in April, October and sometimes even September.
 In 1967, soon after the National League granted Montreal an expansion franchise for 1969, Drapeau wrote a letter promising that any prospective Montreal team would be playing in a covered stadium by 1971.
-However, even as powerful as he was, he did not have the power to make such a guarantee on his own authority.
+However, even though Quebec mayors have broad executive power, Drapeau could not make such a guarantee on his own authority.
 Just as Charles Bronfman, who was slated to become the franchise's first owner, was ready to walk away, Drapeau had his staffers draw up a proposal for a stadium.
 It was enough to persuade Bronfman to continue with the effort.

 The stadium was designed by French architect Roger Taillibert to be an elaborate facility featuring a retractable roof, which was to be opened and closed by cables suspended from a huge 165 m tower – the tallest inclined structure in the world, and the tenth tallest structure in Montreal.
 The design of the stadium has been likened to that of the Australian Pavilion at Expo '70 in Osaka, Japan, although Taillibert had previously explored the concept of an umbrella-style roof for a theatre in Cannes (1964) and Piscine Carnot in Paris (1967).
 Soon after Montreal was awarded the 1976 Games, Drapeau struck a secret deal with Taillibert to build the stadium.
 It only came to light in 1972.

 The Olympic swimming pool is located under this tower.
 An Olympic velodrome (since converted to the Montreal Biodome, an indoor nature museum) was situated at the base of the tower in a building similar in design to the swimming pool.
 The building was built as the main stadium for the 1976 Summer Olympic Games.
 The stadium was host to various events including the opening and closing ceremonies, athletics, football finals, and the team jumping equestrian events.

 The building's design is cited as a masterpiece of Organic Modern architecture.
 Taillibert based the building on plant and animal forms, aiming to include vertebral structures with sinews or tentacles, while still following the basic plans of Modern architecture.